Originally published Dec 4, 2019. Updated April 6, 2022.

 In fact, we see the opposite.
-Organizations are choosing an incremental approach, starting with existing customers.
+In 2022, organizations are choosing an incremental approach, starting with existing customers.
 Launching to a captive audience of dedicated buyers can create a quick win — and it demonstrates the viability of B2B eCommerce to internal stakeholders.
 Organizations that choose a scalable solution (one with built-in ERP integration) are primed to grow their market footprint after transitioning existing business to B2B eCommerce.

 2. The death of the non-integrated B2B proof of concept

 This B2B trend is directly related to the first.